 April 2, 1938: Judy, her mom Ethel, and (possibly) Roger Edens left Grand Rapids, Minnesota for Chicago, Illinois.
 Grand Rapids is Judy’s birthplace and it was the last stop on the Everybody Sing tour that took Judy from Miami, Florida (where the film premiered) up to the northeast and parts of the Midwest, culminating in this return to Grand Rapids.
 It was Judy’s last time in her hometown.

-During her two days in Grand Rapids, it’s reported that Judy saw the house she was born in and the high school she would have attended and that she took part in a special luncheon at the Pokegama Hotel.
-She also appeared on stage between shows at the Rialto, which was originally her father’s theater and the stage on which she made her debut on December 26, 1924.
+During her two days in Grand Rapids, it’s reported that Judy saw the house she was born in, the high school she would have attended, and that she took part in a special luncheon at the Pokegama Hotel.
+She also appeared on stage between shows at the Rialto, which was originally her father’s theater, and the stage on which she made her debut on December 26, 1924.
 While there, Judy and her mom were the guests of Mr. and Mrs. George O’Brien at their Riverside Hotel apartment.

 April 2, 1940: Judy’s weekly appearance on “The Pepsodent Show starring Bob Hope” for CBS Radio.
 There are no existing records of the content of the program nor are there any surviving recordings.

-Judy Garland radio performances available for download can be found at The Judy Room’s “Judy Sings!
+Judy Garland’s radio performances available for download can be found on The Judy Room’s “Judy Sings!
 On The Radio” pages.